StoryMD health dashboard

 Discovery

-Operating within a lean startup environment with limited recruitment resources, I used convenience sampling to kickstart our discovery phase with 5 users.
-While I recognized the limitations of this sample, it allowed us to identify low-hanging fruit usability issues and high-level mental models without stalling project momentum.
+Operating within a startup environment with limited resources, I used convenience sampling to kickstart our discovery phase with 5 users.
+While I recognized the limitations, it allowed us to identify low-hanging fruit usability issues fast.

 People hate logging into multiple hospital websites to find one piece of information.
 Most give up because it’s too much effort.